Keyboard shortcuts

 As opposed to EBNF you use C-like line comments starting with two slashes (//) and bock comments (/* ... */) in PAR files.
 This is a result of the close relationship between PAR grammar and bison's grammar.

-As of version 0.22.0 parol doesn't simply discard language comments.
-They are provided during parse process via a new method <UserType>GrammarTrait::on_comment_parsed which is called for each single comment in order of their appearance each time before the parser consumes a normal token from token stream.
+parol doesn't simply discard language comments.
+They are provided during parse process via a new method <UserType>GrammarTrait::on_comment which is called for each single comment in order of their appearance each time before the parser consumes a normal token from token stream.
+The method is default implemented and the user have to provide an own implementation if she is interested in language comments.

 This is a minimal support but can greatly improve the usability.
-Also note that this comment handling is currently only supported in parols's auto-generation mode.

 Defining the grammar type